robertmartin8/ReasonableDeviations/_posts/2017-07-05-social-seating.md

 ---
 layout: post
-title: XKCD's Social Seating problem
+title: Combinatorial optimisation with a pseudo-genetic algorithm
 ---

-## Optimising linear seating arrangements with a pseudo-genetic algorithm in python
+## or XKCD's Social Seating problem: a python approach

 *That's a bit of a mouthful!*